graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Otherwise:
       - Append {resultIncrementalDigest} to {supplementalIncrementalDigests}.
 - If {supplementalIncrementalDigests} is empty:
-  - Let {newPendingResults}, {futures}, and {deferStates} be the result of {ProcessIncrementalDigests(incrementalDigests, originalDeferStates)}.
+  - Let {newPendingResults}, {newFutures}, and {deferStates} be the result of {ProcessIncrementalDigests(incrementalDigests, originalDeferStates)}.
   - Append all items in {newPendingResults} to {pending}.
   - Return {deferStates}, {updates}, {pending}, {newFutures}, {remainingFutures}, and {remainingPendingFutures}.
-- Let {newPendingResults}, {futures}, and {deferStates} be the results of {ProcessIncrementalDigests(supplementalIncrementalDigests, deferStates)}.
+- Let {newPendingResults}, {newFutures}, and {deferStates} be the results of {ProcessIncrementalDigests(supplementalIncrementalDigests, deferStates)}.
 - Append all items in {newPendingResults} to {pending}.
-- Return the result of {ProcessCompletedFutures(futures, deferStates, updates, pending, incrementalDigests, remainingFutures, remainingPendingFutures)}.
+- Return the result of {ProcessCompletedFutures(newFutures, deferStates, updates, pending, incrementalDigests, remainingFutures, remainingPendingFutures)}.

 GetUpdatesForStreamItems(streamItems):